Greater Omaha Genealogical Society

 Welcome to the Greater Omaha Genealogical Society!

-Thank you for visiting the Greater Omaha Genealogical Society (GOGS) website as part of your genealogy adventure!
-Our Society is based in Omaha, Nebraska, and is dedicated to assisting genealogists of all levels in achieving their goals, no matter how much or how little is known about one's ancestors.
+Thank you for visiting the Greater Omaha Genealogical Society (G.O.G.S.) website as part of your genealogy adventure!
+We are based in Omaha, Nebraska, and dedicated to assisting genealogists of all levels in achieving their goals, no matter how much or how little is known about one's ancestors.
 We invite you to become a member, which has its own privileges in resources and other research helps.Our purpose is to:

 Unite persons interested in the pursuit and study of genealogy and family history,